mike19283/StoreData/README.md

 # StoreData
-C# class to help manage data storage
+C# class to help manage data storage.

 Store data like an ini file.
 Load as a dictionary.